Early Life

 Rise to Success

-Kao's career began with research for NASA and the U.S. Army.
-He later worked as a systems analyst for Teledyne Systems and held positions at Magnavox Advanced Products, King Radio Corporation, and AlliedSignal.
-In 1989, Kao co-founded Garmin with Gary Burrell in Lenexa, Kansas.
-The company name, a portmanteau of their names, quickly became synonymous with innovation in GPS technology.
-Under Kao's leadership, Garmin expanded from marine navigation to aviation, automotive, and wearable technology markets, becoming a global leader in the industry.
+Kao's career began with research roles for NASA and the U.S. Army.
+He later worked as a systems analyst for Teledyne Systems, an algorithm designer for Magnavox Advanced Products, and an engineering group leader for King Radio Corporation.
+In 1989, Kao co-founded Garmin Corporation with Gary Burrell, leveraging his expertise in GPS technology.
+The company, named by combining parts of their first names, initially focused on integrating GPS into consumer-friendly devices.
+Under Kao's leadership as CEO until 2012 and subsequently as Executive Chairman, Garmin expanded its product line to include automotive, aviation, marine, and wearable technology markets, becoming a global leader in satellite navigation.

 Key Business Strategies